Your money-making expert. Financial journalist, TV and radio personality.

 You can also send parcels to any UK address from a CollectPlus store (CollectPlus.co.uk), which means you avoid the lengthy queues at the Post Office – and cut costs.
 What’s more, the 6,000 shops that offer this service are all open late, seven days a week.

 Also worth a look are parcel and postage comparison websites such as Interparcel.com, Parcelmonkey.co.uk or MyParcelDelivery.com.
-These sites bulk-buy postage slots from big courier firms such as UPS or DHL and sell them to the public – saving you a bundle in the process.
+These sites buy postage slots in bulk from big courier firms such as UPS or DHL and sell them to the public – saving you a bundle in the process.

-But bear in mind that you will be dealing with a middleman company, not the courier itself.
-So if things go wrong and need sorting, you will have to go via the comparison site which will deal with any enquiries, but can be more time consuming than you might think.
+But bear in mind that you’ll be dealing with a middleman company, not the courier itself.
+So if things go wrong and need sorting, you will have to go via the comparison site which will deal with any inquiries, but can be more time consuming than you might think.

 While cheap postage may attract more buyers, always remember that underestimating postage costs can quickly eat into your eBay profits.

-If you are flogging larger items that aren’t not feasible to post, select ‘local collection only’ and the buyer will need to collect the item in person.
+If you’re flogging larger items that aren’t feasible to post, select ‘local collection only’ and the buyer will need to collect the item in person.

 What’s more, if you leave buying your packaging until the last minute, you’ll end up forking out more than necessary.
 Cut costs and recycle used jiffy bags and bubble wrap.

 With each listing, you can list up to 12 photos for free.
-Take advantage of this so that potential buyers can see what you are selling.
+Take advantage of this so that potential buyers can see what you’re selling.

-Adding multiple good quality photos to your listing to help you increase sales and give your buyers a more accurate idea of what to expect – and reassure them that you are a legitimate seller.
+Adding multiple good-quality photos to your listing to help you increase sales and give your buyers a more accurate idea of what to expect – and reassure them that you’re a legitimate seller.